 From the minute my children could pull themselves up, they would stand by the living room window and watch for the garbage trucks.
 As soon as they came into their line of vision they would start squealing or babbling and wave maniacally at the workers.
 Full on, ecstatic freak out.

-This is usually a horrified freak out, and I guess it's not surprising.
-I mean, we know that Santa is the embodiment of human kindness and generosity and that he brings toys for no particular reason, but babies, as a general rule, know jack.
+, and I guess it's not surprising.
+I mean, usually a horrified freak out we know that Santa is the embodiment of human kindness and generosity and that he brings toys for no particular reason, but babies, as a general rule, know jack.
 Backstory means very little to them.
 All they know is that they are staring at a boisterous stranger in an over-the-top red suit with a comically huge beard and, for some reason, mom and dad want you to sit with him.

 I get the freak out.
 However, some kids are obsessed with this jolly old elf from an early age.
 Those kids are smart: they know where their toys come from...